Judy Richardson

-Early life
+Early life and education

 Richardson was born in Tarrytown, New York.
 She attended Washington Irving Jr. High.
-Richardson entered Swarthmore College in Pennsylvania in 1962 on a full scholarship.
+She then enrolled at Swarthmore College in Pennsylvania in 1962 on a full scholarship.

 Activism

 During Richardson's freshman year at Swarthmore in 1962–1963, she joined the Swarthmore Political Action Committee (SPAC), a Students for a Democratic Society (SDS) affiliate.
-She graduated from Swarthmore in 1966.

 Richardson was an early participant with the Student Nonviolent Coordinating Committee (SNCC) from 1963 to 1966.
 During her time with SNCC, Ella Baker was her mentor.
 In 1963, Richardson traveled on weekends, with other Swarthmore SPAC volunteers, to assist the Cambridge, Maryland community in desegregating public accommodations.
 The Cambridge Movement was led by Gloria Richardson with assistance from SNCC field secretaries, including Baltimore native Reggie Robinson.
 In 1963, Richardson joined a SNCC organized sit-in at a Toddle House in Atlanta.
 Richardson eventually joined the SNCC staff at the national office in Atlanta, where she worked closely with James Forman, Ruby Doris Smith-Robinson, and Julian Bond.

 Richardson relocated to Mississippi during 1964 Freedom Summer after the SNCC national office moved there.
 She worked with SNCC during their effort that summer to register African American voters in Mississippi, joining Amzie Moore, Bob Moses, Curtis Hayes, and Hollis Watkins.
 Richardson also worked in SNCC's projects in Lowndes County, Alabama (with Stokely Carmichael/Kwame Ture and others) and in Southwest Georgia.
 Richardson became Julian Bond's office manager in 1965, during his successful first campaign for the Georgia House of Representatives.
 She also organized a northern Freedom School, bringing together young activists from SNCC's northern and southern projects.